Approximate optimization, sampling and spin-glass droplets discovery with tensor networks

-{S\arabic{equation}} {S\arabic{figure}} In this Supplementary Material, we first describe the procedure for generating {\it droplet instances}---one of the instance classes we used to test our approach.
+{A\arabic{equation}} In this Appendix, we first describe the procedure for generating {\it droplet instances}---one of the instance classes we used to test our approach.
 Second, we discuss a complementary algorithm employing decomposition of the probability distribution as a matrix product state.
 It can be used to test---and at the same time better appreciate the performance of---the approach introduced in the main text.
-Third, we provide additional information regarding the construction and contraction of the PEPS tensor network representing probability distribution for a quasi-two-dimensional (quasi-2d) lattice.
-General discussion of errors, as well as a heuristic (gauge) preconditioning which we use, are also included.
-Finally, we provide more details on merging and droplet encoding during the branch and bound tree search.
+Third, we provide additional information regarding the contraction of the PEPS tensor network representing probability distribution for a quasi-two-dimensional lattice.
+General discussion of errors, as well as a heuristic (gauge) preconditioning that we use, are also included.

-\subsection{Generation of structured droplet instances on Chimera graphs.}
+\subsection{Generation of structured droplet instances on chimera graphs.}

 We explored structured instances on the chimera graph (D-Wave quantum machine).
 The construction of these instances at the high level can be understood with the following generator: